 Process and Timing

 The requirements for advancing to candidacy in a particular graduate program should be outlined in the graduate handbook or on the website for each graduate program.
 Additionally, the procedures for scheduling and approving exams or other requirements are specific to each program.
+Students must be registered in their term of advancement.
+If they are not registered, they will be eligible to advance during their next enrolled term.

 Students should contact the graduate coordinator or director of graduate studies in their department with any questions about departmental requirements.